papafe/papafe-blog/content/posts/source-generators-tips.md

 ```
 ## Interfaces

-A collection of utility extension methods regarding interfaces.
+This section contains a collection of utility extension methods regarding interfaces.

 ### Check if a type implements an interface
 ```csharp